 The team objectives are written in two steps.
 For the first step, the CEO, or the leadership conducts a meeting with the managers of each team to write a draft of the team objectives.

 Next, the manager conducts a private meeting with their team members to discuss and review all the objectives.
-By this way, everyone in the team is involved in the process and know what their team has to do.
+In this way, everyone in the team is involved in the process and knows what their team has to do.
 Team OKRs must define team priorities, not just a collection of individual OKRs.

 c- Define individual OKRs